 In May 2001, I received my B.S. from the Computer Science Department at the University of Illinois.
 In August 2007, I received my Ph.D. from the Mathematics Department at the University of Wisconsin.
 From Fall 2007 to Summer 2012, I worked as a Post-Doctoral Fellow at University of Connecticut, Victoria University of Wellington, University of Connecticut, and University of Chicago.
-From October 2012 to September 2015, I worked as a software engineer in the Chicago Office of Google Inc. From September 2015 to September 2017, I worked as a data engineer at Code.org.
+From October 2012 to September 2015, I worked as a software engineer at Google Chicago.
+From September 2015 to September 2017, I worked as a data engineer at Code.org.
 From December 2017, I've worked as a software engineer at Google Chicago.

 If for some reason you want to know more about me than that, read a short synopsis of my life.